innocentshivachi/cybersecurity-portfolio/projects/linux-basic-commands/README.md

 ---

-# Working with File Contents

-## Command: `echo "I love cyber security" > notes.txt`
+## Command 8: `echo "I love cyber security" > notes.txt`

-### Description
+### What the Command Does

-This command writes text to a file.
-If the file does not exist, Linux automatically creates it.
+This command writes the text `"I love cyber security"` into a file named `notes.txt`.
+If the file does not exist, it is created automatically.

 ### Screenshot